freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 -------------------------------------

-Making your SecureDrop or secure tips page easy to find is one of the most important things you can do to ensure that potential sources use it.
+Making your SecureDrop or secure tips page easy to find is one of the most important things you can do to ensure that potential *Sources* use it.
 The best way you can do this is providing a clear link on your home page, so that every time a user goes to your website, they can quickly see where they need to go.